Extended reality XR is a new tech term you may be hearing here and there, but what exactly does it mean and how does it impact healthcare?

 Augmented Reality (AR)

 Augmented reality or AR is using a computer device to imprint virtual information on top of the real world.
 Google Glass was an early example of AR.
-The game Pokemon Go is a great example – people who play can “see” monsters through their phone imprinted on their surroundings.
+The game Pokemon Go is a great example – people who play can “see” monsters through their phones imprinted on their surroundings.

-Augmented reality has many applications in healthcare, from helping surgeons get additional information while at the operating table to keeping a nurse’s hands free of a chart while caring for a new patient.
+Augmented reality has many applications in healthcare, from helping surgeons get additional information while at the operating table to keeping a nurse’s hands-free of a chart while caring for a new patient.